-3.1.8 Changes in share capital - Authorised capital
+3.1.7 Changes in share capital - Authorised capital

 Changes to the Company's share capital will be decided by the Shareholders' Meeting.
 The Shareholders' Meeting may at any time decide to increase or decrease the share capital.
-Such resolution must satisfy the following quorum and majority requirements: (i) a quorum of 50% of the issued share capital must be present or represented at the meeting, and (ii) the capital increase must be approved by at least 75% of the Shares present or represented at the meeting.
+Without prejudice to article 7:155 of the BCC, such resolution must satisfy the following quorum and majority requirements: (i) a quorum of 50% of the issued share capital must be present or represented at the meeting, and (ii) the capital increase must be approved by at least 75% of the votes cast (without taking abstentions into account).
 If there is no quorum, a second meeting must be convened where no quorum requirement applies but where the special 75% majority requirement applies.